CoolProp/CoolProp/Web/coolprop/wrappers/MathCAD/MATHCADPrime.rst

 To Use
 ------

-* Copy CoolProp\\buildprime\\Release\\CoolPropMathcadWrapper.dll file to C:\\Program Files\\PTC\\Mathcad Prime 3.1\\Custom Functions
+* Copy CoolProp\\buildprime\\Release\\CoolPropMathcadWrapper.dll file to C:\\Program Files\\PTC\\Mathcad Prime 7.0.0.0\\Custom Functions (or your current version)

-* Open the CoolPropFluidProperties.xmcd file in MathCAD, all CoolProp functions should evaluate properly.
-If not, press <Ctrl>-F9 to force recalculation of the entire workbook.
+* Open the CoolPropFluidProperties.xmcd file in Mathcad Prime, all CoolProp functions should evaluate properly.
+If not, press <Ctrl>-F5 to force recalculation of the entire workbook.